 The force and efforts of our governments worldwide have been focused on mitigating the effects and limiting the spread of the coronavirus over the past year.
-Now that we are one year past the time those efforts began, we can begin to look back at them with some degree of perspective to determine whether or not they have been impactful and positive.
-Time will tell whether or not these effects have been as efficacious as our government leaders would have liked.
+Now that we are one year past the time those efforts began, we can start to look back at them with some degree of perspective to determine whether or not they have been impactful and positive.
+Time will tell whether or not these effects have been as productive as our government leaders would have liked.
 Still, we can already determine the side effects and impacts of various government LED shutdowns on the economy and stay-at-home orders in general.

-For example, the orders from school districts that classes resume only online and with no opportunities for in-person learning contributed greatly to these incidents of abuse.
+For example, the orders from school districts that classes resume only online and with no opportunities for in-person learning contributed significantly to these incidents of abuse.
 One of the things that most people do not consider as far as the benefit of going to in-person school is that teachers, administrators, and counselors can act as lines of defense against abuse and neglect in the home.
 These teachers and administrators can perform Wellness exams of children and generally assess whether or not their child has likely been abused or neglected.

-By not being in school for long stretches of time, these Wellness exams have gone by the wayside, in; as a result, children have suffered.
+By not being in school for long periods, these Wellness exams have gone by the wayside, in; as a result, children have suffered.
 Add to that stress and anxiety surrounding the virus, issues regarding health and well-being overall, and problems associated with loss of income and loss of employment.
 You have a perfect storm as far as elements that could impact domestic violence and family violence.
 I'm certainly not in a position to suggest better strategies as a family attorney, but I can tell you that both anecdotally, empirically, and statistically, there has seemed to be an increase in violence in homes, not only in our area but across the world.

 What is family violence?